 The discovery was announced by Hewish and his research group in February 1968 and later recognized by the 1974 Nobel Prize in Physics.

 The detected signal was a periodic signal with time period of 1.3372795s second.
 Since the signal was coming from a point like object following sidereal time, this newly observed radio star was named PULSAR (Pulsating Star).
 It designates repeating pulses of radio emission rather than a pulsating star.
 Although initially it was jokingly called "LGM-1“ by Bell's team, as an extra-terrestrial signal from intelligent beings but was later discarded on observations of other parts of sky.

-The First pulsar was thus named CP1919 and later became PSR B1919+21.
-Why these weird names?
-Well these numbers are the right-ascension and declination (equitorial coordinates) of a pulsar in the sky.
-Over 1600 pulsars have been found since their discovery, Nowadays the observation procedures are quite developed, If the pulsar is known, A Radio telescope is needed to record observations for some time duration covering the available bandwidth.
-India has two major radio telescope facilities named as GMRT and ORT .
+Over 1600 pulsars have been found since the first one.
+Nowadays the observation procedures are quite developed, if the pulsar is known, a radio telescope is pointed to record observations for fixed time duration.
+India has two major radio telescope facilities, GMRT and ORT .
 The data is processed in order to do any scientific study with it.
 Now in order to discover new pulsars, a very complex algorithm is to be followed, Radio Telescopes do a survey of sky and characterize some specific kinds of peaks in data as sign of pulsars.
 Sources for further reading can be found here.
-The images below, on left is the pulse-profile of Vela Pulsar and on the right is a schematic of Neutron stars.

 Outreach and Education